Modern alternatives to the paper chore chart

 Disadvantages: Rigid rotation system.
 No task weighting.
 No flexibility.

-The FairChore Approach: Mathematical Equity
+The FairChore Approach: Mathematical Fairness

 The Debt/Credit System